edipin21/AWS-S3-multipart-upload/README.md

     while running the program via the command line, run this command: xattr -d com.apple.quarantine /PATH/TO/index.js

-Now the project is ready for use.
+Now the project is ready to use.
 To upload a file, run the command:

 s3mpu mpu  ****filePath****  ****bucketName****